Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

 Socially Distanced Pet Care

-Oral medicine administration, Senior dog care, High energy dogs, Training experience, Dogs who pull, Puppy care, Fast walker
+Can run with dogs, Oral medicine administration, Senior dog care, Special needs dog care, High energy dogs, Fast walker, Dogs who pull, Puppy care, Potty training, Puppy training

 Although Port Townsend was named the City of Dreams at a time when it had hoped to become the biggest harbor on the West Coast, the name still seems to fit today, because this captivating city is everything that doggie daydreams are made of.
 Located in Jefferson County, WA, Port Townsend is a mutts-visit for history loving hounds and humans alike, and has so much to offur you and your puppy partner on any day.